 At Erlanger Hospital, Dr. Nunally has served as the OB/GYN Chief of staff and as a member of the Medical Executive Committee.
 Also, he has been a member of the University of Tennessee clinical faculty involved with resident training for over thirty years and has received a favorite teacher designation.

 Previously, Dr. Nunally was an Executive Committee Board Member for the Physician Surgery Center of Chattanooga.
 He presently serves on the Board of Habitat for Humanity, working on the Housing Selection Committee.
-He currently serves as editor for the Gamma PI Boulé of Sigma Pi Phi Fraternity and as a board member and Webmaster for the Gamma Pi Boulé Foundation Website.
+He currently serves as president – elect for the Gamma PI Boulé of Sigma Pi Phi Fraternity and as a board member and website editor for the Gamma Pi Boulé Foundation Website.

 He met his wife, Dr. Bess Ingram Nunally, at UAB.
 She is a graduate of Emory University School of Medicine and completed her residency in Internal Medicine at the University of Tennessee in Chattanooga.
 Following her graduation they have worked together as a medical team with provision of quality, compassionate medicine as their mission and passion.
-They have two sons, James III and Julian.
+They have two sons, James III and Julian, and one granddaughter.